Table of Contents

 Len was chairman of various local political organizations in the Wakkerstroom area such as the ‘Het Volk’ Party, ’Die Suid Afrikaanse Party' and later the 'United South African Nationalist Party' right up to 1947.
 He was a personal friend of General Jan Smuts.
 Issues such as those in Smut's book 'A League of Nations' were among the topics of discussion between them.

 After becoming a legendary sheep farmer and leader in that industry, he then also became one of the biggest cattle farmers in Natal and Swaziland.
+The following article sees him mentioned in the media of the day as one of the leading farming personalities of the time

 Len and his only son, Herman Labuschagne, (named Izak Hermanus Labuschagne after his grandfather), started the cotton industry in Swaziland.
 Years later the British Government indicated that they wanted to bestow knighthoods on then for this, but the South African politics at the time was such that the acceptance of such an honour was all but out of the question.